 Students who do not attend classes regularly and who do not take any continuous evaluation tests can follow the final evaluation in the first edition of the records.
 This will be a final exam (100% of the final mark).

-This final exam will have two parts:
+The final written exam will have the following percentages: Use of English (40%), Writing (20%), Reading (10%), Listening

+The final oral exam (only for final evaluation students) will take place on the same day as the final written exam and it will be 20% of the final mark.

-- 1) Written exam (70% of the final mark of the subject), which will have the following parts: Use of English (40%), Writing (20%), Reading (20%), Listening (20%).
-In order to pass the subject a minimum mark of 5 will be required in the written exam - 2) Oral exam (30% of the final mark of the subject).
-In order to pass the subject, a minimum mark of 5 will be required in the oral exam.
+In order to pass the subject a minimum mark of 5 will be required both in the written and oral exams.